 11.16: Commitment to a Mental Health Facility

 (1) Definition.
 Mental health facility means a public or private facility for the inpatient care or treatment or diagnosis or evaluation of mentally ill or mentally retarded persons, except for the Bridgewater State Hospital.
 See M.G.L. c.
 123. § 1.
-Community residential care facilities for children (as defined at 110 CMR 7.120) are not mental health facilities for purposes of 110 CMR 11.00.
+Community connected residential treatment programs are not mental health facilities for purposes of 110 CMR 11.00.

 (2) Consent By Child If Age Sixteen or Older.
 Any child who has attained the age of sixteen may apply or voluntary admission to a mental health facility.
 In the case of such an application by the child, no additional consent either from the Department or from parents is necessary.
 See M.G.L. c.
 123, § 10(a).